Te KiwiSaver mā te kaimahi he āhuatanga motuhake ōna

 Employees aged 60 years or over

-There's a withdrawal rule for employees who joined KiwiSaver before 1 July 2019.
-The rule is members must be in KiwiSaver for at least 5 years before they can withdraw their savings.
+Employees who joined KiwiSaver before 1 July 2019 must be in KiwiSaver for at least 5 years before they can withdraw their savings.
+This is known as the 5-year lock in period.
+This period can finish after an employee turns 65.

 - deducting KiwiSaver contributions from their pay (unless they’re on a savings suspension)